 What can go in your green bin?

-If you live in Warwickshire and have a green wheelie bin then you can recycle all your food waste.
+If you live in either North Warwickshire, Nuneaton and Bedworth or Rugby Borough, and have a green wheeled bin, please recycle all your food waste in here, with your garden waste.

 Please do not put plastic, or biodegradable bags into your green bin as they contaminate the load and will not compost.